Digital Synthesis: History & Taxonomy

 Processed Recording

-Already a technique in the analog domain, more precisely in Musique Concrète, this family of synthesis approaches makes direct use of previously recorded sound for synthesis.
-This can be the playback of complete sounds or the extraction of short segments, such as grains or a single period of a sound.
+Already a technique in the analog domain (Musique Concrète), this family of synthesis approaches makes direct use of previously recorded sound for synthesis.
+This can be the playback of complete sounds or the extraction of short segments, such as grains or even single periods of a sound (wavetable).

 Spectral Models